himanshukhatri1511/VR_Project1_Himanshu_Pranav_Uttam_IMT2022_584_074_524/README.md

 - **Gaussian Blurring** is applied to reduce noise and smooth the image for better segmentation.

 ### 2. Segmentation Techniques

 #### a) Color-Based Segmentation (HSV Thresholding)
-- **HSV thresholding** is applied to segment potential mask regions using  color ranges.
+- **HSV thresholding** is applied to segment potential mask regions using specific color ranges.
 - A **binary mask** is generated, highlighting the detected mask regions.

 #### b) Threshold-Based Segmentation (Otsu’s Method)
-- **Otsu’s Thresholding** is then used to determine an optimal threshold value automatically.
-It analyzes the image histogram and finds a threshold that minimizes the variance between the two segmented regions (foreground and background).
+- **Otsu’s Thresholding** is used to determine an optimal threshold value automatically.
 - The output is a **binary mask**, where pixels above the threshold are set to white (255) and pixels below are set to black (0), ensuring clear separation of mask regions.

 #### c) Combining Segmentation Results
 - The masks from **HSV thresholding** and **Otsu’s method** are combined using a **bitwise OR operation** to improve segmentation accuracy.

-### 3.Mask Refinement
+### 3. Mask Refinement
 - **Morphological Closing** is applied to fill small gaps in the segmented mask.
 - **Morphological Opening** is used to remove noise and refine the mask boundaries.